derekwaters/ACS-Kafka-Demo-/README.md

 What's interesting though, is the validation of the EDA object passed to AAP:
 - "{{ ansible_eda.event.body.namespace }}"
 - "{{ ansible_eda.event.body.deployment }}"

+## The actual demo

+There is a recorded (short only 2 minutes) video of this demo.
+It is available [here](https://youtu.be/eImqFVj9eQc) The video is split into the following sections:
+- 0 - 0:06 - Shows the overall architecture
+- 0:06 - 0:30 - Shows the configuration on ACS of the Policy called 'webhook' and the integration using a webhook
+- 0:31 - 1:14 - Shows the end to end flow - e.g ACS policy violation triggering the EDA (a bit of delay for display) and the AAP job.
+It also shows the parameters that have been passed onto the EDA and AAP (in this example, cluster-name, namespace, deployment name).
+- 1:14 - 1:22 - Next level of architecture details showing the integration between ACS , the webhook and the "data enrichment/processing/curating" microservices.
+- 1:22 - 2:04 - shows the two containers (webhook + data-processing) and 2 Kafka consumers listening to the two topics used for the demo:
+  - acs-topic-5 as the first topic onto which the webhook sends the ACS notification and the acs-consumer container listens to
+  - eda-topic as the second topic onto which the acs-consumer container sends modified data (e.g namespace / deployment name / cluster-name) that EDA is listening to
+- 2:04 - 2:10 - the various resources for the demo

+As usual comments and feedback are welcome.